-The Audit Committee also advises the corporation on the appointment of internal auditors, reporting accountants and financial statements auditors and their remuneration for audit and non-audit work as well as reporting annually to the corporation.
+The Audit & Risk Committee also advises the corporation on the appointment of internal auditors, reporting accountants and financial statements auditors and their remuneration for audit and non-audit work as well as reporting annually to the corporation.

-The audit committee met three times in the year to 31 July 2022.
+The audit committee met three times in the year to 31 July 2023.
 The members of the committee and their attendance records are shown below:

-Committee member Meetings attended
+Committee member Meetings attended % Attendence

-Adam Spires 1 (of 1)

-Ian Harris 3
+Ian Harris 3 (of 3) 100%

-Chris Thompson 2 (of 2) resigned April 2022

-Kerrie Clark (co-optee) 1 (of 3)
+Kerrie Clark (co-optee) 3 (of 3) 100%

-Tony Rudd (co-optee) No meeting during his tenure

-Simon Harris 2 (of 2) joined Jan 2022
+Simon Harris 1 (of 3) 33%

-Luca Caserta 2 (of 2) joined Feb 2022
+Luca Caserta 2 (of 3) 66%